Serra dos Órgãos: Location

-Topology
+Topography

 Along the escarpment the altitude ranges from near sea level in the coastal plain to 2260 m above sea level 4 km further inland.

 The average elevation is 1100 m above sea level.

 The Dedo de Deus (God's Finger) and Escalavrado, at 1692 m and 1490 m and the nearby peaks with steep rock walls are dramatic features that can be seen on a clear day from Rio de Janeiro, which is 50 km distant.

 The highest point is Pedra do Sino (Bell Rock) at 2263 m.

 A north west fracture is exposed at the plateau's rock surfaces, which defines the direction of the ridges and valleys along the escarpment.

 One of these ridges contains several granite peaks including God's Finger.

 North east vertical fractures, spaced regularly about every 500 m, cut the north west structures at right angles.

 Erosion along these fractures has isolated the massive rock blocks.

 The valleys have well-preserved deposits of debris that has fallen from the rock walls.

 In November 1981 a period of intense rain triggered hundreds of shallow landslides and flows of debris that blocked the BR-116 highway and killed about 20 people.